 Gather Grills: The Firepit Grill Combo of Your Dreams

-As long as we human beings have been heating our food, we’ve been gathered around a fire pit to grill our meals.
+Gathering around the fire to grill our meals is one of time’s most honored traditions.
 Ancestors of centuries and millennia past have shared both the fruits of their labor and the stories of their people as they came together over fire pits with a grill.
-These timeless traditions helped form who we are, and we still enjoy this ancient practice today.
+These experiences helped form who we are, and we still enjoy this ancient practice today.

-While our fire pit grill combo of today may look a bit different than it did when we were grilling wooly mammoth, the reasons are still very similar.
+While our fire pit grill combo may look a bit different today than it did when we were grilling wooly mammoth, the reasons haven’t changed.
 The desire to share food with family, friends and neighbors is not just a social need, it is also a part of our survival instincts.
-A firepit grille is the quintessential way to nourish both our bodies and our connections with our fellow humans.
+A firepit grill is the quintessential way to nourish both our bodies and our connections with our fellow humans.

 According to evidence recovered by archeologists, the settlers at Stonehenge loved to barbecue.
 You might not create a mysterious stone monument that survives the ages, but you can party like it’s 2400 BC and create megalithic memories with a fire pit grill table combo from Gather Grills.

 The Evolution of the Fire Pit Grill Combo

 The first firepit grill combo took place some 500,000 years ago, long before our more sophisticated fire pit grill table combo products were ever imagined.
 It probably looked something like a campfire with meat on a stick being held over the flames.
 While it may have begun as something purely functional, the iconic image of Neolithic people gathered around a fire is a scene that we have continued to reenact throughout history.